techmania-team/techmania-docs/English/Format_version_history.md

 Format version "2":
 - Time windows and HP deltas are now stored in arrays (one element for each judgement), instead of one field for each judgement.
+- Broke `scanMargin` into `scanMarginTopBottom` and `scanMarginMiddle`, each being an array of 3 elements, corresponding to 2-lane, 3-lane and 4-lane, respectively.

 Format version "1":
 - Initial version.